aloysb/blog/content/posts/find-and-execute-package-json-scripts.md

 ## Step by step explanation

-1. Retrieve the script names:
+1. Retrieve the Script Names:

-Using `jq`, we retrieving all the `keys` of the `scripts`.
+Using `jq`, we extract all the `keys` of the `scripts`.

-The quotes are stripped with the raw flag `-r`
+The `-r` flag ensure quotes are stripped from the result.

 `jq -r '.scripts | keys[] package.json`

-_Note: we assume that the script is execute in directory containing the `package.json` file._
+_Note: we assume that the script is executed in the directory containing the `package.json` file._

-1. Pipe the result to `fzf`:
+1. Pipe the Result to `fzf`:

-Then we simply pipe the result to `fzf`.
+Next, we simply pipe the result to `fzf`.

-To enhance the UX, we add a header to the search.
+We add a header to enhance the UX.

-1. Optional) Save the command to a scripts:
+1. (Optional) Save the Command as a Script:

-In my case, I saved it as `psc`.
+You can save the command as a script (e.g., `psc`).

-This allows me to `cd` into a repository directory and type `psc`
+This way, you can `cd` into a repository directory and simply type `psc` to execute the script finder.

 Enjoy,
 Aloys.